IPADS-DuVisor/DuVisor/README.md

     <img alt="Architecture of DuVisor." src="./figures/arch-light.png 3x">
 </picture>

-With a seperate hypervisor process that serves only itself, a VM gains stronger isolation from other VMs and DuVisor processes.
-The host kernel is also free from the hypervisor's security vulnerabilities.
+With a separate hypervisor process that only serves itself, each VM gains stronger isolation from other VMs and DuVisor processes.
+Additionally, the host kernel is no longer exposed to the hypervisor's security vulnerabilities.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="./figures/arch-isol-dark.png 4x">